3liz/lizmap-documentation/source/publish/customization/themes.rst

 Prerequisites
 -------------

-This function needs to be activated by the administrator and uses the directory :file:`media`.
+* This function needs to be activated by the administrator of the Lizmap instance.
+* The :file:`media` directory.
 Read how to use :ref:`media` folder in Lizmap.

 Configuring the tool
 --------------------